309thEDDGE/tip/README.md

 * In command prompt or VS x64 command prompt:
 	- `cd tip/build`
 	- `cmake .. -D<option>=<value>`
+	- build options
 		- `msbuild.exe INSTALL.vcxproj /property:Configuration=Release`
 			- must be in VS x64 Native Tools Command Prompt
 			- VS x64 Native Tools Command Prompt can be installed with VS, developer tools module enabled.
 License not required.
 From the Start menu navigate to the Visual Studio 2019 folder and select the correct command prompt.
+		- `ninja install` (if -GNinja was included)
+		- `cmake --build . --config Release`

 * INSTALL will automatically run ALL_BUILD
 * gtest/gmock and yaml-cpp libraries are included in `tip_deps.zip`, but if a rebuild is necessary, note the following:
 	- gmock/gtest